ampl/mp/doc/rst/components.rst

 Driver logic
 ------------

-Using the :ref:`mp::StdBackend and the derived classes <backend-classes>` is now the recommended approach to building a new solver interface.
+Using the :ref:`mp::StdBackend and the derived classes <backend-classes>` is the recommended approach to building a new solver interface.
 They provide a convenient API for common solver driver actions, options and suffixes.